andresharpe/cute/docs/CUTE-USAGE.md

 ## cute app

-Generate a website or app from Contentful.
+Generate a website or app from your content space in Contentful.

 ### cute app generate

-Generate an app or website based on configuration in Contentful.
+Generate an app or website based on user configuration settings in Contentful.

 #### Parameters